AbrahimSA/building_software_assignment/README.md

 # Building Robust Software Summative Assignment
-By the end of this course, you will build an installable Python package that analyzes data retrieved from the GitHub API (or another web data provider of your choice).
-You'll work in teams and collaborate using tools on GitHub.
+ Installable Python package that analyzes data retrieved from the GitHub API (or another web data provider of your choice).

 ## Package API specifications